HomeSubjects & CoursesEnglish

 English Writing

 “Can you write about your first experience of travelling by air without expressing the goose bumps during take-off and all the sensations of being on the plane?
-For this you need to have ardent imagination with a thorough knowledge of grammar, vocabulary, punctuation and sentence structure.
+For this you need to have an ardent imagination with a thorough knowledge of grammar, vocabulary, punctuation and sentence structure.

 Writing is a skill that demands precision, sound judgement and exactness on the part of the writer.
 It is the process of using words and letters to communicate.
 It is also an art of expressing thoughts and ideas impressively.